Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Refined-DDPG for MIMO

-The biggest challenge with the proposed joint design of received beamforming and reflection coefficient is the fact that it is a DRL optimization problem with a continuous state space and action space.
-To tackle this, we utilize the DDPG network \cite{Huang_Chongwen}, as depicted in Fig. \ref{DDPG}.
-The DDPG consists of two DNNs: (i) the actor network and (ii) the critic network.
-The actor network processes the state and produces a continuous action, which is then fed into the critic network along with the state.
-It aims to provide an approximation of the action, hence negating the necessity to find the action that optimizes the $Q$-value function for the succeeding state.
-The update applied to the training critic network is represented as
+The proposed joint design of transmit beamforming and reflection coefficient faces a fundamental challenge.
+That optimization problem has both continuous state and action spaces.
+We utilize the DDPG network to meet it, as depicted in Fig. \ref{DDPG}.
+The DDPG consists of two DNNs: (i) the actor network and (ii) the critic network \cite{Haarnoja2018SoftAO,Huang_Chongwen}.
+The actor network uses the state to produce a continuous action, which is then input into the critic network along with the state.
+This approach approximates the action, eliminating the need to find the action that optimizes the $Q$-value function for the next state.
+The update rule for the critic network training is given by

 where $\mu_{c}$ indicates the learning rate for the training critic network.
-The gradient with respect to the training critic network $\theta^{\text{train}}_{c}$ is represented by $\Delta_{\theta^{\text{train}}_{c}}\mathcal{L}(\theta^{\text{train}}_{c})$.
+The gradient with respect to the training critic network $\qtheta^{\text{train}}_{c}$ is represented by $\Delta_{\qtheta^{\text{train}}_{c}}\mathcal{L}(\qtheta^{\text{train}}_{c})$.
 In addition, the loss function is defined by the mean squared error (MSE) as follows:

 where $(\qs, \qa, \qr, \qs')_{i=1}^{L}$ is the mini-batch of transitions sampled from the experience replay buffer with a size of $L$ and $\qa'$ denotes the action output from the target actor network.
-The target and training critic network parameters are symbolized by $\theta^{\text{target}}_{c}$ and $\theta^{\text{train}}_{c}$, with the target network parameters being updated like those of the training network at specific time intervals.
-The updating of the target network is much slower than that of the training network.
-The update applied to the training actor network is given by
+The target and training critic network parameters are symbolized by $\qtheta^{\text{target}}_{c}$ and $\qtheta^{\text{train}}_{c}$, with the target network parameters being updated like those of the training network at specific time intervals.
+The updating of the target network is much slower than that of the training network \cite{Haarnoja2018SoftAO,Huang_Chongwen}.
+The update rule for the actor network training is given by